7mind/sick/README.md

 3. Maximum amount of array elements: `2^32`
 4. Maximum amount of unique values of the same type: `2^32`

 These limitations may be lifted by using more bytes to store offset pointers and counts on binary level.
-Though it's hard to imagine a real application which would need that.
+Though it's hard to imagine a real application which would need that, a large structure can always be split into smaller chunks at client side.

 ### Project status